polakowo/mlprojects/rossmann-sales-prediction/README.md

 <img width=100 src="http://www.fundacjaserduszko.pl/wp-content/uploads/2017/04/rossmann.png"/>

-Forecasting daily Rossmann sales for up to six weeks in advance.
+#### Forecasting daily Rossmann sales for up to six weeks in advance

 The [Rossmann Store Sales competition](https://www.kaggle.com/c/rossmann-store-sales) was another time-series competition where one had to predict future Rossmann sales.
 Our solution steps included data exploration, data preparation, and modeling with neural networks.
 We additionaly explored embeddings, which gave us some interesting insights: for example, the embeddings of cities learned by the model and visualized on a 2D plot exactly resembled the map of Germany.